 Hawaii Truck Idling Law

-Hawaii's air rule (HAR 11-60.1-34) bars idling at loading zones, parking and service areas, and terminals except for repairs, auxiliary equipment with no visible smoke, and up to 3 minutes for passenger loading or engine start-up and cool-down.
+Hawaii's air rule (HAR 11-60.1-34) bars idling at loading zones, parking and service areas, and terminals except for repairs at a garage, PTO-driven equipment built onto the truck (with no visible smoke), and up to 3 minutes for passenger loading or engine start-up and cool-down.
+Note the equipment exemption explicitly does not cover air conditioning, so idling the main engine for cab A/C is not allowed.
 Civil penalties run from $25 to $2,500 per day.

 Some figures on this page are flagged medium confidence.
 The limit and source are solid, but a specific fine or local detail should be confirmed with the state agency before you rely on it.